isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 Please note participants will have to complete Tax Academy’s GST Programme Level 1 and have 1-2 years of relevant working experience in taxation prior to taking the GST Programme Level 2.

-Registration is CLOSED for intake 1/2024 (May 2024 intake).
+Registration is OPEN for intake 2/2024 (Sep 2024 intake).

-The next intake for this course will be in Sep 2024.
+The next intake for this course will be in Feb 2025.
 Registration will be available six to eight weeks prior to the course commencement date.

 <a id="etp3gst-ta-id"></a>